OpenNebula/docker-machine-opennebula/README.md

 List of Options:

+* `--opennebula-user`: User identifier to authenticate with
+* `--opennebula-password`: User password or token
+* `--opennebula-xmlrpcurl`: XMLRPC endpoint
 * `--opennebula-cpu`: CPU value for the VM
 * `--opennebula-vcpu`: VCPUs for the VM
 * `--opennebula-memory`: Size of memory for VM in MB